Eyes on Second

-Dr. Seema Amin, Dr. Lina Cawog, Dr. Irina Shiyan and Dr. Azzrah Thobani of Eyes on Second offer a full range of optometry services, including comprehensive eye examinations, to the residents of the East Village and the city of New York.
+The team at Eyes on Second offer a full range of optometry services, including comprehensive eye examinations, to the residents of East Village, New York City, New York

 The word “comprehensive” provides a good clue.
 After collecting a thorough history, the doctor will conduct visual acuity tests by having the patient read letters on charts (normal acuity is 20/20).
 Other tests include depth perception, color vision, eye muscle movements, peripheral or side vision and how the pupils respond to light.
 Keratometry measures the surface of the cornea (clear outer surface of the eye), and a refraction test indicates the lens power needed to compensate for problems like near-sightedness.